Vjimenez-vasquez/VicRcodes-subset_covid/README.md

 # VicRCodes - subset_covid

 This code was designed by Victor Jimenez Vasquez - vr.jimenez.vs@gmail.com.

-"subset_covid" allows you to generate a subset of an original  metadata downloaded from GISAID (https://www.gisaid.org/) based on epidemiological week and country. "subset_covid" extract a percentage of genomes above a minimum frequency threshold by epidemiological week for every country included in your data.
+"subset_covid" allows you to generate a subset of an original  metadata downloaded or compiled from GISAID (https://www.gisaid.org/) based on epidemiological week and country. "subset_covid" extract a percentage of genomes above a minimum frequency threshold for all epidemiological weeks and countries included in your data.
+"subset_covid" retains all genomes by epidemiological week and country if they dont exceds a minimum frequency threshold.

 ## Usage
 ```r